What are you thankful for this Thanksgiving?

-So — whether your natural sense of hearing borders on that of superhuman, or you use manmade devices to enhance your hearing, or you belong to the robust Deaf community, give thanks.
+Whether your natural sense of hearing borders on that of superhuman, or you use manmade devices to enhance your hearing or you belong to the robust Deaf community, give thanks.
 There are a million reasons to be thankful for hearing.
 Share yours with us using the hashtags #thankfulforhearing, #thankfulforhearingaids or #thankfulforsignlanguage.

 Thankful for hearing

 If you were born a hearing person and still hear well, take a moment to be grateful for what your auditory system is providing.
 As our ears collect noise and funnel it to the inner ear, sensory hair cells are hard at work translating it into electrical impulses to send along the auditory nerve.
 Once it reaches our brain, the auditory cortex breaks it up into different parts for processing.
 Faster than you can read this sentence, your brain sends decoded sound through a series of pathways.
 You hear someone speak and you respond.
 You hear music and begin to hum.
 You hear the telephone ring and decide whether or not to answer.

 Your ears are so sophisticated, they even take on different roles in the hearing process.
 Researchers from the University of California at Los Angeles studied hearing in 3,000 newborns.
 They discovered that your right ear is more sensitive to music and song, while your left ear excels at understanding speech.